KR1470R/firefox-bookmarks-script/README.md

 You can do it with every group of bookmark.

-Here is the table of bookmarks types that we we have put to the command:
+Here is the table of bookmarks types that we have put to the command:

 | Parameter type name | Bookmark type fullname |
 |---------------------|------------------------|